sjschmidt93/courtfinder/README.md

 # Court Finder
-A basketball court finder and game coordinator app
+Basketball court finder and game coordinator app

 Basketball courts are discovered using machine learning

 Games can be coordinated at these courts through the app

+A project for CS 242 at UIUC

-Very, very unfinished.
+Very, very unfinished